niksy/x-autosuggest/README.md

 Type: `*`

 Additional (meta) information for option.
-Useful if you need to provide additional complex information for option.
+Useful if you need to provide additional complex information for option, e.g. `input` element value is defined with `value` option, but if you need to update additional element (e.g. hidden input) with ID of option, you can use meta information for that.

 ##### decorateOption